vinbigdata-medical/vindr-lab/README.md

 Note: Another way to find all VinDrLab-related repositories is to go to Vinbigdata Medical GitHub main page and enter the search term "vindr-lab", like [here](https://github.com/vinbigdata-medical?utf8=%E2%9C%93&q=vindr-lab&type=&language=).

+## Get started

+Our project requires at least 4GB of RAM system for the best performance and experiment.
+We support both Kubernetes and Docker deployments.
+Please visit [VinDr Lab Deployment](https://github.com/vinbigdata-medical/vindr-lab-deployment) to start !

 ## Documentation

 Project documentation is hosted on